AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/mod-db-inc-replication.md

 ---
-title: Modifying Your Database to Support Incremental Replication
+title: Modifying Your Database to Support for Incremental Replication
-zendesk_id: 360016730651
+description: Learn how to modify your database to support incremental replication.
 ---
+# Support for Incremental Replication

 If your tables currently do not allow for incremental replication, refer to the following recommendations for possible solutions.